ScriptRaccoon/portfolio-website/src/data/posts/recursive-svelte-components.md

 <Carpet maxDepth={4} />
 ```

 In the [visualization here](https://recursive-svelte-components.netlify.app/carpet) I also added a range input that allows you to change the maximal depth.
-It makes sense to limit that number since already for a maximal depth of 5 the browser has too muck work to do.
+It makes sense to limit that number since already for a maximal depth of 5 the browser has issues with the rendering and becomes very slow.

 ## Folders and Files